CNBC Pro Review

 About CNBC Pro

 CNBC Pro is a premium subscription service from the widely used business network CNBC.
-With Pro, you get access to a live stream of CNBC’s television programming, exclusive news stories and video clips, and a daily newsletter.
+With Pro, you get access to a live stream of CNBC’s television programming, exclusive news stories and market analysis, and a daily newsletter.

 The service comes with a hefty price tag, though, and it’s not clear that the content is necessarily that much more actionable than what you get by using CNBC’s free service.
 That’s doubly true if you already have access to CNBC’s live programming through a streaming service or your cable subscription.